Oliver Antman: Rangers

-On 4 August 2025, Antman moved to Scottish Premiership side Rangers on a four-year deal for a transfer fee of £3.5 million, becoming the most expensive outgoing transfer in Go Ahead Eagles' history.
+On 4 August 2025, Antman moved to Scottish Premiership side Rangers on a four-year deal for a transfer fee of £3 million, becoming the most expensive outgoing transfer in Go Ahead Eagles' history.
 Less than 24 hours later after the transfer announcement, Antman made his Rangers debut as a starter in an UEFA Champions League qualifying match against Viktoria Plzeň.
 He helped Rangers to get a 3–0 home win by earning his team a penalty kick with his dribble and assisting the third goal.
+Antman scored his first goal for Rangers in a 5-1 win over Kilmarnock in the Scottish Premiership.